net-lisias-kspu/B9-PWings/INSTALL.md

-# B9 Procedural Wings /L Unofficial
+# B9 Procedural Wings /L Unleashed

 The procedural dynamics procedural wing (pWing for short) is a wing piece that the user can procedurally manipulate, the wing automatically generates colliders and set its .cfg parameters accordingly.

-Unofficial fork by Lisias.
+Unleashed fork by Lisias.

 ## Installation Instructions